 "The Racer" Extract Two: The Tyres of Roubaix

-As we await the arrival of the 2019 Paris-Roubaix - an early-season highlight for any fan of cycling - we're treating CHPT3 followers to exclusive, full extracts from David Millar's book, "The Racer".
+The 2020 Paris-Roubaix is postponed - in the absence of the early-season highlight for any fan of cycling - we're treating CHPT3 followers to exclusive, full extracts from David Millar's book, "The Racer".
 Winner of the Cycling Book of the Year, David writes from the perspective of a professional, preparing for the race and providing an enthralling look inside the crazy race with no details left out.
 Ensure you're signed up to our newsletter to be informed each time a new extract is released.

 Published with consent and thanks to Yellow Jersey Press